 3. Remove the pot from heat and add the tea bags.
 Cover the pot and let it sit for about 10-15 minutes.

 4. Remove the tea bags.
 Pour the sugar into the warm, spiced tea and stir to dissolve.

 5. Once the pot is cool enough to handle and the liquid safe to pour, strain the tea into your sanitized carboy and top it off with the rest of the water to the neck.
 I put one of the cinnamon sticks back into the carboy to infuse while the yeast does its magic.

 6. Add the bung and airlock to the jug.

 5. When the carboy is cool (a few hours later), sprinkle in half of the packet of yeast and give it a shake.
 Within a day or two, you’ll notice happy fermentation.
 (Here’s a video of what fermentation looks like!) the jug should be bubbling happily.
 It should be happy to sit and bubble for a month or so.

 6. When the bubbles stop and the liquid is clear, it is time to bottle your brew!

-This golden-brown brew was so delicious, dry, and spiced, that I did not need to add any sugar syrup at bottling.
+This golden-brown brew was so delicious, dry, and spiced at bottling that I did not need to add any sugar syrup.
 I’m sure it will age into something special, but it is pretty tasty even young as it is!

-The next time that I make this brew, I think that I will add a bit of molasses to give it a bit more body, or perhaps add some fresh pumpkin to the boil to truly make an autumnal beverage.
+The next time that I make this brew, I will add a bit of molasses to give it a bit more body, or perhaps add some fresh pumpkin to the boil to truly make an autumnal beverage.

 Oh, and I can’t wait to try it mulled!